-The desire of connecting direct light of a Downlight, with the simultaneous illumination of ceilings, determined form and material of the ceiling lamp Annex.
-The opal cone inside of the crystal-glass shade made up this desired connection.
+The wish to combine the direct light of a downlight while lighting up the ceiling at the same time affected the choice of materials and styling of the ceiling lamp Annex.
+The opal cone inside of the crystal glass shade creates this desired connection.

-The quite, geometric lamp’s corpus stands as if it was a showcase out of clear, mouth blown crystal glass.
-The form of the showcase thereby corresponds with the showed exponent and allows this one to float under the bulb, without annoying details.
-The glass is supported by a surrounding rubber-lip, allowing the exchange the bulb without tools and avoiding the income of dust.
+The quiet, geometric lamp body is inside of a clear, hand-blown crystal glass, appearing as if in a showcase.
+The form of the showcase thus corresponds to the displayed item and allows it to float under the light source without annoying details.
+The glass is supported by a surrounding rubber lip, allowing you to the exchange the bulb without tools and avoiding dust.

-With the reflector out of milk-glass, Annex shines directly downwards and simultaneously lights the room and the ceiling.
-The second edition has a shade out of milk-glass, however without reflector and is therefore more suitable for the balanced illumination of a room.
+With the reflector out of milky flashed glass, Annex shines directly downwards and simultaneously lights the room and the ceiling.
+The second version has a shade out of milky flashed glass, but without a reflector and is thus more suitable for balanced illumination of a room.

-Annex is directly fixed at the ceiling, without annoying details.
-The shade can be mounded without the necessity of using helping tools.
-The ceiling lamp was coined by the Frankfurt industrial designer Uwe Fischer, who is professor at the Academy of Applied Arts in Stuttgart.
+Annex is directly fixed on the ceiling without annoying details.
+The shade can be mounted without tools.
+The ceiling lamp was coined by Frankfurt industrial designer Uwe Fischer, professor at the Academy of Applied Arts in Stuttgart.

-The Annex ceiling lamp is also available with shining chromed aluminium reflectors (glass shape: clear) and two different sizes (medium and large).
+The Annex Ceiling Lamp is also available with shining chromed aluminium reflectors (glass shade: clear) and in two different sizes (medium and large).